luanpotter/shattered-wilds/docs/arcane.md

 > Roll Base Spellcasting Attribute + Component Modifiers + Augmentation Modifiers [+ Other Circumstance Modifiers]

-The Base DC for an uncontested Basic Arcane Spell is 15.
+The Base DC for an uncontested Fundamental Arcane Spell is 15.
 That is the minimum DC for any Arcane Spell, but it can be higher if contested.
 Spells directly targeting a creature will require a Contested Check instead (see Contested Checks below).

 ## Concentration